THOMASELOVE/500-2021/labs/lab2/README.md

 - The `dig1.csv` data used in this Lab were provided to you as part of [Lab 1](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab1).
 - The deadline for submission is provided on [the Course Calendar](https://thomaselove.github.io/500/calendar.html).
 - Submission of all Labs this semester is through [Canvas](https://canvas.case.edu/).
+- For help with anything involved in the class, [contact us](https://thomaselove.github.io/500/contact.html).

 ## Post-Submission Materials